frypan05/chase/README.md

 # Chase CLI Tool

-Chase is a Command-Line Interface (CLI) tool designed to assist researchers in retrieving research papers efficiently.
+Chase is a Command-Line Interface SSE (Scientific Search Engine) tool designed to assist researchers in retrieving research papers efficiently.
 It provides a convenient way to search for and download academic papers from various online sources.

 ## Features